Applying custom attributes to Glossary

 What this works

-Apply, edit and remove text attribute values on individual glossary assets.
+Apply, edit and remove custom attribute values on individual glossary assets.

 Attributes are displayed on the right panel under a "Custom attributes" section.